LivingLegacyMedia/vowbound/chapter_10.md

 Eight.

-Cassian pulled his coin from his pocket and held it up in the torchlight.
+Cassian pulled his coin from his pocket and held it up in the sunlight.

 "All right," he said quietly.
 "Let's talk about terms."